 From our observations, no part of the mountain is more significant than any other as long as the necessary substrate is present.
-However, further to the south and southeast, deep gorges are seen but were not visited - the vegetation here is obviously different.
+However, further to the south and southeast, the deep gorges seen were not visited - the vegetation here is obviously different.
 And below about 1000 m altitude the vegetation becomes increasingly dominated by various types of miombo woodland (Brachystegia spiciformis and/or Uapaca kirkiana, Brachystegia tamarindoides subsp. microphylla) with an associated decrease in the number of quartzite endemics, except in rocky exposed sites.